- Hospital for Large Animals

 Dr. Pumphrey took a less traditional route to her DVM, completing a PhD in American literature prior to applying to veterinary school.
 While a PhD student, she got her first dog, and in spending time with her local veterinarian she realized that veterinary medicine was a better fit for her skills and interests than the humanities.
 During veterinary school she completed several rotations on the ophthalmology service and was attracted to the discipline for its combination of medicine and surgery, and for its obvious impact on the quality of life of its patients.
 She completed her ophthalmology residency at Tufts in 2012 and became board certified the same year.
-After working in private practice for nearly 5 years, Dr. Pumphrey returned to Cummings Veterinary Medical Clinic out of a desire to contribute in the fields of teaching and research as well as clinical medicine.
+After working in private practice for nearly 5 years, Dr. Pumphrey returned to Tufts out of a desire to contribute in the fields of teaching and research as well as clinical medicine.

 Dr. Pumphrey lives nearby with her husband and dogs.
 Her hobbies include hiking, skiing, kayaking, and foraging for mushrooms and other wild foods.

 - DVM – Tufts University Cummings School of Veterinary Medicine, 2008

 - PhD (English and American Literature) – Harvard University, 2003

 - Pumphrey SA.
 Canine secondary glaucomas.
 The Veterinary Clinics of North America: Small Animal Practice 2015; 45: 1335-1364.

 - Pumphrey SA, Pirie CG, Pizzirani S, Needle DA.
 Glaucoma associated with uveal cysts and goniodysgenesis in American Bulldogs: a case series.
 Vet Ophthalmol 2013; 16:377-385.